jwcastillo/loopback-example-postgresql/README.md

 npm install --save loopback-connector-postgresql
 ```

-##Configure the datasource
+##Configure the data source

-Enter the following:
+Enter this to create a new data source:

 ```
 slc loopback:datasource accountDs